veracruz-project/icecap/README.md

 # '<ctrl>-a x' quits QEMU
 ```

-The only requirement for building IceCap outside of the Docker container is Nix.
+If you want to build IceCap without Docker, the only requirement is
-IceCap depends on features currently present only in unstable versions of Nix
+[Nix](https://nixos.org/manual/nix/stable/).
+IceCap depends on features
+currently present only in unstable versions of Nix since `2.4pre20200407`.
+Here
-since `2.4pre20200407`.
-Here are a few ways to use such a version:
+are a few ways to use such a version:

 - You could use
   [https://github.com/nspin/minimally-invasive-nix-installer/](https://github.com/nspin/minimally-invasive-nix-installer/).